Helperbird/website/src/pages/features/speech-to-text.md

 Instead of typing, you can speak and Helperbird will turn your speech into text.

+## Summary

+Experience fast and accurate speech to text conversion with our voice typing extension for Chrome, Firefox, Edge or iOs.

+Say goodbye to tedious typing and hello to efficient communication.
+Try it now for free!

+## Benefits

+- Increases productivity by allowing users to type hands-free.
+- Improves efficiency by enabling faster communication.
+- Offers accurate speech to text conversion.
+- Simple and easy to use interface.
+- Free to try.
+- Saves time and effort
+- Compatible with Google Chrome, Firefox, Edge, and iOs.
+- Can be used for a variety of tasks such as writing emails, documents, and more.
+- Google Docs, Gmail, and other popular web apps are supported.
+- Can be useful for individuals with disabilities or injuries that make typing difficult.

+##  Features

+- Save recorded text to notes.
+- Use Helperbird Voice typing to compose emails with ease in Gmail, Outlook, and, other popular email sites.
+- Fewer errors – provides an accurate and reliable method of documentation.
+- Helps to save time with increased efficiency and less paperwork to worry about.
+- Go hands free and type with your voice.
+Get our thoughts out and take a quick pass in the end to fix mistakes.
+- Practice language pronunciation using our Voice typing engine.
+Helperbird supports 40+ languages.

 ## Tell me more about this feature